prysmaticlabs/prysm/README.md

 In the example above, the beacon chain binary has been created in `bazel-bin/beacon-chain/linux_amd64_stripped/beacon-chain`.

-## Running a beacon node
+## Connecting to the testnet: running a beacon node

-To understand the role that both the beacon node and validator play in Prysm, see [this section of our documentation](https://prysmaticlabs.gitbook.io/prysm/how-prysm-works/overview-technical).
+This section contains instructions for initialising a beacon node and connecting to the public testnet.
+To further understand the role that both the beacon node and validator play in Prysm, see [this section of our documentation](https://prysmaticlabs.gitbook.io/prysm/how-prysm-works/overview-technical).

 ### Running via Docker